Spanish Air and Space Force: Post-Civil War era

-The Blue Squadron (Escuadrillas Azules) was an air unit that fought alongside the Axis Powers at the time of the Blue Division, Division Azul Spanish volunteer formation in World War II.
+The Blue Squadron (Escuadrillas Azules) was an air unit that fought alongside the Axis powers at the time of the Blue Division, Division Azul Spanish volunteer formation in World War II.
 The Escuadrilla azul operated with the Luftwaffe on the Eastern Front and took part in the battle of Kursk.
 This squadron was the "15 Spanische Staffel"/JG 27 Afrika of the VIII Fliegerkorps, Luftflotte 2.

-During the first years after World War II the Spanish Air Force consisted largely of German and Italian planes and copies of them.
+During the first years after World War II the Spanish Francoist Air Force consisted largely of German and Italian planes and copies of them.
 An interesting example was the HA-1112-M1L Buchón (Pouter), this was essentially a licensed production of the Messerschmitt Bf 109 re-engined with a Rolls-Royce Merlin 500-45 for use in Spain.

 In March 1946 the first Spanish military paratroop unit, the Primera Bandera de la Primera Legión de Tropas de Aviación, was established in Alcalá de Henares.
 It first saw action in the Ifni War during 1957 and 1958.
 Because of US Government objection to use airplanes manufactured in the US in her colonial struggles after World War II, Spain used at first old German aircraft, such as the T-2 (Junkers 52, nicknamed "Pava"), the B-2I (Heinkel 111, nicknamed "Pedro"), the C-4K (Spanish version of the Bf 109, nicknamed "Buchón"), and some others.
 Still, Grumman Albatross seaplanes and Sikorsky H-19B helicopters were used in rescue operations.
 This is why still now in present times, EdA maintains a policy of having jet fighters from two different origins, one first line fighter of North American origin, and one from French-European origin (F-4C Phantom / Mirage F1, Mirage III; EF-18A / Eurofighter Typhoon).

 Although in sheer numbers the EdA was impressive, at the end of World War II technically it had become more or less obsolete due to the progress in aviation technology during the war.
 For budget reasons Spain actually kept many of the old German aircraft operative well into the 1950s and 1960s.
 As an example the last Junkers Ju 52 used to operate in Escuadrón 721 training parachutists from Alcantarilla Air Base near Murcia, until well into the 1970s.
 The CASA 352 and the CASA 352L were developments built by CASA in the 1950s.